Anthony Baker and Sem Hartz

-Thinking that the letters between Anthony Baker and Sem Hartz regarding the unpublished Phoenix would make for an entertaining book, Hans van Eijk, along with joint publisher John Cornelisse at Enkidu Press, have published this edition of all the known correspondence.
+Thinking that the letters between Baker and Hartz regarding the unpublished Phoenix would make for an entertaining book, Hans van Eijk, along with joint publisher John Cornelisse at Enkidu Press, have published this edition of all the known correspondence.
 Having already read it a through a couple of times in the short time I’ve had a copy, I can certainly say that it is entertaining, and then some!

 Almost from the start of the five-and-half years of correspondence (for the Phoenix took that long) there are signs that the two parties involved were ideally suited to rubbing each other up the wrong way.
 There are the constant flow of letters from Baker containing all manner of ideas, suggestions and particulars on the finer points of the publication.
 This appears to irritate Hartz, and many either get unanswered or have the various thoughts and requests contained in them ignored.
 In turn, this lack of response, and indeed any real progress on the project, seem to agitate Baker.
 Despite the letters from both being generally genial and polite, the more you read, the more the signs start showing that each is becoming more and more unhappy with the other.

 There are hitches, plan changes, shirty letters, appeals, and let-downs aplenty during the course of this book; all culminating in huge disappointment and bitterness!
 As if that wasn’t enough, there is also the added bonus for any Tuinwijkpers or Gruffyground Press collector that each copy contains a tipped-in original Tuinwijkpers-printed prospectus for the unpublished Phoenix.